GTRekter/MetisPlatform/Metis.Web/README.md

 # Metis
-Application that generate random flashcard according to a JSON dictionary.
+Application that generate random flashcard according to a JSON language.
 I'm currently using this application to memorize Korean words.

 ## Lesson 01
 **날짜**: 21.11.24